 Bring two pairs of shoes, both waterproof.
 One pair of flat-ish biker-esque boots for everyday wear and one pair of heeled ankle boots to kick it up a notch at a fancy meal or for cocktails.
 To save room in your suitcase, wear your bulkier boots on the plane and pack the other pair.

 Accessories like a lightweight patterned scarf and touchscreen gloves leave you looking sharp while keeping exposed skin areas to a minimum when you’re out walking the city.

-Bring a good-sized crossbody bag that’s easy to carry.
+Add to your Seattle packing list a good-sized crossbody bag that’s easy to carry.
 When you venture into shops and restaurants, you’ll want to peel those accessory layers away and having a sizeable bag allows them all to fit inside, lowering the likelihood of them being accidentally left behind.

 Now a favor we ask of you, the visitor: Please help to cheer up our constant gray sky backdrop with pops of brightly-colored items.

 Thank you Jen, Tracy, Krista, Abby, and Kendra for your awesome advice on what to pack for Seattle!
 Don’t forget to check out their blog and Seattle Travel Guide for everything you need to know about their hometown.

 What are your tips on what to wear in Seattle?
+Share in the comments!